Why elevation?

 Recently, Baron was editorial director of POLITICO Live, leading editorial events with the executive, business, and production teams, while coordinating newsroom coverage.
 In one year, Baron helped plan and hosted six policy summits and a dozen single-issue events on topics from AI and healthcare to sustainability, as well as the four-day CNN-POLITICO Grills at the 2024 Republican and Democratic National Conventions.

-Baron first arrived in Washington in 1998, working for the Coalition for American Leadership Abroad, the United Nations Association-USA, and the Alliance for International Educational & Cultural Exchange.
+Baron first arrived in Washington in 1998, working for the Coalition for American Leadership Abroad, the United Nations Association-USA, and the Alliance for International Educational & Cultural Exchange, focused on U.S. politics and foreign affairs, congressional spending, international organizations, global development, and key issues including global HIV/AIDS, education, and immigration.

 In 2008, Baron joined the Pentagon press corps, reporting for 15 years from war zones to world capitals for the U.S. Army’s Stars and Stripes, National Journal, Foreign Policy, and Defense One.
 He also was VP of the Pentagon Press Association.

-On air, Baron was an analyst for NBC News and MSNBC.
-He also has appeared on CNN, BBC, BBC World Service, CNBC International, PBS, NPR, Yahoo, Sky Arabia, al-Jazeera, al-Arabiya, and Canada’s Global News.
+On air, Baron has been a reporting analyst for NBC News and MSNBC, and still frequently appears on MS Now.
+He also has appeared on CNN, BBC, BBC World Service, CNBC International, PBS, NPR, Yahoo, Sky Arabia, al-Jazeera, al-Arabiya, Asharq, ABC Radio Australia, and Canada’s Global News.

 Baron earned his M.A. in media and public affairs from the George Washington University, and B.A, in international studies from the University of Richmond.
 He is a member of the Council on Foreign Relations.